Top 30

 As a Dance student at the University of Chichester, you will have the opportunity to study at one of our partner institutions in your second year of study.

-Students who have undertaken this in the past have found it to be an amazing experience to broaden their dance horizons, a great opportunity to meet new people, undertake further travelling and to immerse themselves within a new culture.
+Students who have done this in the past have found it to be an amazing experience to broaden their dance horizons, a great opportunity to meet new people, undertake further travelling and to immerse themselves within a new culture.

 See our Outgoing Exchanges page for more information.